 The restoration of SCE to financial stability short of an expensive bankruptcy filing.

-a way to stabilize prices for consumers, both residential and business, and guarantee that renewable energy, self-generation and market access are part of our solution, together with environmental protections.
+A way to stabilize prices for consumers, both residential and business, and guarantee that renewable energy, self-generation and market access are part of our solution, together with environmental protections.

 The contracts executed by the CDWR over the past months have complicated our discussions.
 Given the utilities’ financial instability, we acknowledge that the State was required to step in and buy power on behalf of consumers.
 We believe that the State now has an obligation to manage the energy portfolio in a cost-effective manner.
 And we must note that, for the framework put forward in the attached document to work, changes in the management of that portfolio are likely to be necessary.